trunc8/trunc8.github.io/index.md

 ## Research Interests
 <!-- My research interests lie at the intersection of exploration, optimization, trajectory planning, and SLAM. -->

-- **Task and motion planning during robot exploration** -- Two types of problems:
-    + Non-exploratory, well-defined task (like filling a cup from a tap after fetching it from a shelf across the kitchen)
-    + Exploratory, abstract tasks (like searching for lost keys inside a house)
-    In the latter problem, the mobile robot may have to open a drawer, search underneath a heap of clothes, twist the doorknob to search another room, etc. The robot does not just passively understand the environment but “actively” interacts with it to learn more.
-The following questions on both above problems fascinate me:
-        * How can decision-making algorithms be designed to solve such task planning problems?
-        * How to sync motion between the manipulator and the robot base?
-        * How should the robot deal with uncertainty?
-        * What if there’s a dynamic object?
 - **Multi-modality during Legged locomotion** -- Some questions that bother me:
     + What gait patterns could be more energy efficient than their wheeled counterparts?
 [Current research](https://www.researchgate.net/publication/332374021_Leg_Trajectory_Planning_for_Quadruped_Robots_with_High-Speed_Trot_Gait)
     + How does the control generalize over complex foothold constraints, like steep stairs, slippery terrain, sharp rocks, rubble?